codenamezeroseven/NLauncher/README.md

 This module brings the sleek, minimalist Nothing Launcher experience to your Android 16 QPR1 & QPR2 devices!
-Built by CodeNameZeroSeven, this module ports the Nothing OS launcher.
+Module Built by CodeNameZeroSeven Port Made By Android Port World, this module ports the Nothing OS launcher.

 Features: